openvswitch/ovs/README.rst

     include/windows/netinet/icmp6.h
     include/windows/netinet/ip6.h
     lib/strsep.c

-Files under the xenserver directory are licensed on a file-by-file basis.
-Refer to each file for details.

 Files lib/sflow*.[ch] are licensed under the terms of either the Sun Industry Standards Source License 1.1, that is available at: